 - Initial consultation or Divorce Assessment.
 This is the initial meeting with a lawyer.
 Most divorce lawyers in Cary, North Carolina, where I practice, charge a variant of this fee.
 Very rarely will you find a divorce lawyer that offers a “free consultation”, especially in Cary or Raleigh.
 We charge a flat fee of $250 for a 1-hour consultation.

 - Retainers.
 This is a fee that is paid to reserve the services of your attorney.
 By accepting this retainer, your attorney will forego the opportunity to represent your spouse or potentially other prospective clients.
 Client’s have put our firm on “retainer” even when there is no legal work yet to be performed, simply for the peace of mind that they know that they are a client of our firm when the time comes that they will need our assistance.
 The retainer is earned immediately and placed in the operating account of the firm. – We do not currently charge retainers.

 - Advance, prepaid fee, or trust deposit.
 This is the most common fee that clients are concerned about.
 We typically refer to this fee as the “trust deposit”, because that is what it is.
 It is a fee that is earmarked for future services and is placed in the trust account when the client hires our firm.
 As we begin to work on your file, we will keep track of our time and once a month we will submit an invoice to you for services rendered.
 As these fees are earned, we transfer the funds from your trust account balance to our operating account. – At The Hart Law Firm, we no longer charge trust deposits.
-Rather, we have moved to a “minimum fee” model described below.
+Rather, we have moved to a “flat fee” model described below.